 Being a landlord can be a real pain in the ass, especially if you have low tolerance for dealing with inconsiderate people.
 Therefore, as a prospective tenant, you need to figure out the landlord's personality and greatest concerns.

 One of the main worries a landlord has is liability.
 A landlord doesn't want to be responsible for theft or damage to a renter's personal belongings.
 Therefore, landlords get a homeowners insurance policy.
 At the same time, veteran landlords require renters to get a renters insurance policy.

 A prospective tenant who tell the landlord that he or she will get a renter's policy if he or she is accepted is music to a landlord's ears.
 This shows the landlord that the prospective tenant understands liability and cares about peace of mind as well.

-If you’re looking for a homeowners insurance policy, you can also check out PolicyGenius for free.
+If you're looking for a homeowners insurance policy, you can also look at rates on PolicyGenius for free.
 Pricing is relatively opaque, so PolicyGenius helps consumers get the best deal possible.